M-Exley/andorra-hikes-api/README.md

 })
 ```

-5. After connecting my laptop to the larger screen on my desktop set-up, the dreaded issue of scalability and responsive design, which I hadn't accounted for, cropped up so I had to dedicate some hours to re-modelling the structre of the body and the containers.
-I found that the REM didn't always work as expected, nor did VW.
-On the other hand, VH seemed to scale things up and down quite well when used alongside REM.
+5. After connecting my laptop to the larger screen on my desktop set-up, the dreaded issue of scalability and responsive design - which I hadn't accounted for - cropped up, so I had to dedicate some hours to re-modelling the structre of the body and the containers.
+I found that the `REM` didn't always work as expected, nor did `VW`.
+On the other hand, `VH` seemed to scale things up and down quite well when used alongside REM.

-_RESOLUTIONS_
+_RESOLUTIONS:_

-- moving away from PX and using REM where possible
+- moving away from `PX` and using `REM` where possible
 - re-instating the factory margin reset etc.
 - had a dabble with media queries which I hadn't used before
 - using percentages.
 Remember to try `FLEX: 1, FLEX: 3` next time